HyperLan-git/ConTackGen-Plugin/README.md

 # ConTackGen-Plugin 2.0
-conTackGen is a contextual cyber-attack data generator for Weka.
+ConTackGen is a contextual cyber-attack data generator for Weka.

 ## Installation